chtenb/neo-ansi/README.md

 | e | bright cyan | punctuation
 | f | bright white | miscellaneous

+### Designing colors palettes

 An Ansi 16 color palette is simply a set of 16 colors that attempts to follow the guidelines described above.
-To make principle **A.1** feasible for color theme designers, the language construction assignment should make sure that the first 8 colors are assigned fairly balanced among each other and assigned more frequently on average than the last 8 colors.
+To make principle **A.1** feasible for color theme designers, the language construction to color assignment should make sure that the first 8 colors are assigned fairly balanced among each other and assigned more frequently on average than the last 8 colors.
 This way color theme designers can make sure that the first 8 colors form a nicely balanced palette and be assured that the resulting color theme will balanced consistently across languages.

-A bright variant generally has more accent than its regular counterpart, but this is not required.
-Moreover, in a light color theme the color with more accent would often actually be darker.

 An Ansi 16 color palette can in principle assign arbitrary colors to each ANSI color number.
 E.g. ANSI color number 6 does not necessarily have to be (close to) cyan.